 - [Handsfree FRS Radio] Press to talk easily on programmed FRS channels right out of box with each other.
-Its slim design is perfect for business use.
+Slim design for the Baofeng walkie talkies is perfect for business use.
 Handy to keep around for quick use even for beginners and kids.
 Part 95 certified FCC ID: 2AJGM-BFR5.

-- [Long Service Life] 1500mAh battery in this mini walkie-talkie.
+- [Long Service Life] 1500mAh battery in this mini walkie talkies.
 Allow up to 40 working hours after about 3h charged.
-No screws are needed -- you can fast clip GT-22 on your belt.
+No screws are needed -- you can fast clip the Baofeng GT-22 with holster on your belt.

 - [USB Y-charging Cable] More convenient than recharging through the mini USB port.
-GT-22 could be easily recharged with a power bank, car charger, and Laptop whenever you need to work outside.
+Baofeng GT-22 walkie talkies could be easily recharged with a power bank, car charger, and Laptop whenever you need to work outside.
 Allows recharging two radios at a time.